jlrickert/zet/docs/1063/README.md

 # Ubuntu template cloud version 1 for my homelab

 My second template for my [homelab](../578) is my fist attempt at making a cloud based VM.
 It is a simple template of Ubuntu 24.04.
 Template name is `ubunut-2404-cloud-v1`.
 This is an experment initiating a VM using cloud init.
+Patch applied on 2025-07-26.

 ## Configuration dump